Emerich Jenei: Playing career

+Coaching career

 As a coach, Jenei continued to enjoy success.
 Having returned from Turkey, he was named assistant coach at Steaua at the beginning of the 1972–73 season.
-One year later, he was promoted to a head coaching position and finished 5th in Liga I, winning his first championship title as coach in 1976, then finishing as a runner-up in 1977.
+One year later, he was promoted to a head coaching position and finished 5th in Divizia, winning his first championship title as coach in 1976, then finishing as a runner-up in 1977.
 He won another championship title in 1978, but at the end of the season he was replaced by Gheorghe Constantin.

 In 1978–79, Jenei coached FC Bihor of Oradea, but the team finished the season in last place and he was sacked as a result.
 In 1981, he took over at CS Târgovişte, and the beginning of the 1982–83 season found him as coach of Steaua for a second stint.
 After two years, in which failed to win the championship, he was again sacked, only to be brought back after four months.

 In 1985, he won a new championship and in the following season led Steaua București to victory in the European Cup final against FC Barcelona in May 1986.
 In the summer of 1986, Jenei was named co-head coach of the Romania national football team, together with Mircea Lucescu, making his debut against Norway.
 Lucescu was sacked after a short while and Jenei became the only national team coach.
 He failed to qualify the team for the UEFA Euro 1988, but took the team to World Cup 1990.
 It was the first qualification of Romania at a World Cup in twenty years.
 Between August 1986 and June 1990, Jenei coached the team in 40 games, including two wins against Spain in 1987 and Italy in 1989.

-After the World Cup, He returned to Steaua București in April 1991, for the fourth time, only to be sacked again in December of same year.
+After the World Cup, he returned to Steaua București in April 1991, for the fourth time, only to be sacked again in December of same year.
 He was named head coach of Hungary between 1992 and 1993, but failed to produce notable results, instead he won the Kirin Cup in 1993, an international tournament organized by Japan, and later being replaced by Ferenc Puskás.

 Jenei did not return to the pitch for a while, but, in August 1993, Emerich Jenei began his fifth stint as coach of Steaua, and won the championship one year later.
 In 1996, he was named head coach of Universitatea Craiova but was sacked after only ten games.
 Two years later he returned to Steaua for his sixth and final stint there.

 In 2000, Jenei he was again called to coach Romania.
 The squad qualified for Euro 2000 but the previous coach – Victor Piţurcă – was sacked after a scandal which involved the team's best players, including Gheorghe Popescu and Gheorghe Hagi.
 At Euro 2000, Jenei took the team to the last eight, one of the team's best performances.
 During his second stint, the national team played 11 games.